verayang01/CS262-HW2/README.md

 # Scale Models and Logical Clocks

-This project simulates an asynchronous distributed system using 3 virtual machines (VMs) that communicate via sockets using Python.
+This project simulates an asynchronous distributed system using 3 virtual machines (VMs) each running in a separate process and communicating via sockets using Python.
 Each VM maintains a logical clock and can send and receive messages with peers.
 The system logs all activities accordingly.

 ## Running the Project